Rising Cloud Threats Demand Advanced Defenses: Check Point's 2024 Report Highlights Urgent Need for AI and Prevention First Security Measures - CRN - India

 Other insights from the 2024 Cloud Security Report:

-Escalation of Cloud Incidents: There has been a near 40% increase in cloud security incidents compared to last year, with 61% of organisations reporting significant disruptions.
+Escalation of Cloud Incidents: There has been a 154% increase in cloud security incidents compared to last year, with 61% of organisations reporting significant disruptions.

 Deep Concerns Over Risk Management: An overwhelming 96% of respondents reported concerns about their ability to effectively manage cloud risks, reflecting a considerable escalation from previous years.